JesusValeraDev/JesusValeraDev.github.io/content/2020-04-03-why-you-should-not-use-reflection-when-testing.md

 ![the-art-of-programming-meme](/images/2020-04-03/1.webp)

-## It causes bugs when refactoring due to the highly coupling
+## It causes bugs when refactoring due to the high coupling

 When we use reflection our tests get too fragile, we are allowing our tests to know so much information about the real implementation.
 We need to hard-code the method name, and we are coupling our test method to the production code.
 Furthermore, we need to write a lot about boilerplate to test a simple method.

-- **Q**: I need to get at least an 80% of code coverage, how can I get it without Reflection class?
+- **Q**: I need to get at least 80% of code coverage, how can I get it without the Reflection class?
-- **A**: You should test ONLY your public methods and depend on the variables we pass, we should reach all the possible paths.
+- **A**: You should test ONLY your public methods and depending on the variables we pass, we should reach all the possible paths.

 So, we do not need to test the private methods per se, they are called indirectly from our public functions.